JamesIry/nes-rs/README.md

 Ultimataly targeted to being an NES emulator.
 Now very much a work in progress.
 Mapper0/NROM games like Super Mario Bros should be playable but won't have sound.
 Other mapper types are still TBD.

-I've chosen Rust SDL2 as a base library which means an external dependency.
-[Check here for installation](https://github.com/Rust-SDL2/rust-sdl2#sdl20-development-libraries).
 On my system, the only way to get acceptable performance is cargo run/build --release.
 Debug mode just won't cut it - PPU cycles take 10x as long under debug as they do under release.

 - [X] 6502
     - [X] Official opcodes